Darryl Sutter: Personal life

 Sutter was born on August 19, 1958, in Viking, Alberta approximately 121 km east of Edmonton, to Louis John Sutter (1930―2005) and Grace Sutter (née Sauers), both farmers.
 Darryl was the third of seven brothers and the second member of the Sutter family after his brother Brian to play in the NHL.
 Growing up the family did not have many luxuries, first living in a house with electricity and indoor plumbing in 1967 when Darryl was nine years old.

-Sutter met his wife Wanda in a recreational softball league and have three children, Brett, Jessie, and Christopher, who has Downs Syndrome.
-Sutter built a home neighbouring his parents on the family's 3,000 acre farm outside of Viking where he raises cattle.
+Sutter met his wife Wanda in a recreational softball league; they have three children, Brett, Jessie, and Christopher, who has Down syndrome.
+Sutter built a home neighbouring his parents on the family's 3,000-acre farm outside of Viking where he raises cattle.

 During his hiatus from coaching professional hockey in February 1997, Sutter fell from a height of 12 feet while doing repairs on the farm and suffered a skull fracture and a broken shoulder blade.

-In 1996 the Sutter brothers established The Sutter Fund a non-profit group which raises money for family and child-centered organizations in Central Alberta.
+In 1996 the Sutter brothers established The Sutter Fund a non-profit group which raises money for family and child-centred organizations in Central Alberta.